 Request Free, One-on-one Academic Assessment

-SchoolTutoring Academy’s tutoring programs for Charleston students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Charleston students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Charleston District Curriculum Used in Our In-Home Tutoring Programs

 Charleston County School District (CCSD) adapts the state’s Common Core Standards with the goal of preparing students for real-world challenges.
 Standards center on English Language Arts and Mathematics instruction.
 For English Language Arts, students rise up a “staircase” of increasingly challenging and complex texts to ready them for college or career, and build argumentative writing skills from the earliest grades.

 We currently cover the following Charleston-area school district: Charleston County School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Charleston Tutor Today.